timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 [^implementation]: <https://github.com/timebertt/kubernetes-controller-sharding>

-While the core sharding logic is implemented in the external sharder, the sharded controllers still need to implement a few aspects to comply with the `ClusterRing` contract.
+While the external sharder implements the core sharding logic, sharded controllers still need to implement a few aspects to comply with the `ClusterRing` contract.
-To use sharding in an arbitrary Kubernetes controller, these aspects need to be implemented ([@sec:design-external]):
+Developers need to implement the following aspects to use sharding in arbitrary Kubernetes controllers ([@sec:design-external]):

 - The shards announce ring membership by maintaining individual `Leases` instead of performing leader election on a single `Lease`.
 - The controllers only watch, cache, and reconcile objects assigned to the respective shard by adding a shard-specific label selector to their watches.
-- The controllers acknowledge object movements during rebalancing by removing the `drain` and `shard` label whenever the `drain` label is set, and stop reconciling the object immediately.
+- The controllers acknowledge object movements during rebalancing by removing the `drain` and `shard` labels whenever the sharder adds the `drain` label and stop reconciling the object immediately.

-The implementation repository [^implementation] contains reusable reference implementations for these aspects.
+The implementation repository[^implementation] contains reusable reference implementations for these aspects.
-They can be reused by controllers based on controller-runtime [@controllerruntime].
+Developers can use them in controllers based on controller-runtime [@controllerruntime].
-However, the aspects can also be implemented similarly in controllers that don't use controller-runtime or that are written in another programming language than Go.
+However, the aspects can also be implemented similarly in controllers not based on controller-runtime or written in another programming language than Go.

 ```yaml
 apiVersion: coordination.k8s.io/v1